alexdangelo/alexdangelo-old.github.io/_posts/2019-03-17-manager-readme-for-alex-dangelo.md

 I believe a low-stress, safe workplace leads to better results (such as higher quality, increased productivity, bigger impacts).
 I want you to focus on helping build out the products, asking questions, and taking risks.

-I am here to support you in your career but it's up to you to drive it.
+I am here to assist you in your career but it's up to you to drive it.

 Do you want to work on something specific?
 Want to drive a feature or lead a small team?
 Some other experience?
 Let me know, and I'll do what I can to help find something appropriate or discuss how to get there.

+I foster a supportive, collaborative environment.
+It's ok to ask questions.

-I tend to be collaborative.
-I prefer to create an environment where others can be empowered to take ownership and drive work to completion.
+I aim to empower others to take ownership and drive work to completion.

 I'm trying to be a better manager.
 I want to keep getting better at what I do.
 I need feedback too.
 Knowing how to help you helps me too.